uccser/cs-field-guide/csfieldguide/chapters/content/en/glossary/artificial-intelligence.md

 # Artificial intelligence (AI)

-The artificial ability to mimic parts of human intelligence.
+A branch of computer science focussed on the building, and analysis of, machines which demonstrate intelligence, or mimic parts of human intelligence.

-In its broadest meaning; artificial intelligence is when something made by humans is able to do something the humans didn't tell it how to do.